 The Empire State Development Corporation has updated the Business Exchange tool for libraries.
 See the below:

 Libraries that are operated by a local government or political subdivision are allowed to operate as business restrictions do not apply to government agencies or entities.
 As a unit of local government, they are, however, subject to the 50% reduction in non-essential workforce that remains in effect and may consider alternate modes of operation (e.g. curbside or “in store” pickup) as they so determine.

 Libraries that are operated by a not-for-profit or other non-governmental organization may perform curbside or “in-store” pickup once the region in which they are located reaches Phase 1 and may perform other “in-store” operations once the region in which they are located reaches Phase 2.

 In order to operate, you must comply with all safety guidelines for your industry, as well as any additional health and safety guidance issued by the state.
 Please click here to read applicable guidelines.
 If the link above contains guidance specific to your industry, you must affirm that you have read and understand your obligation to operate in accordance with the guidance at the bottom of the document.

 Please note that in order to be fully compliant, you must develop a business safety plan.

 For more information visit https://www.businessexpress.ny.gov/app/nyforward.

 Update May 29

 Last night, the Governor released Executive Order 202.34, which authorizes businesses and their operators to deny entry to individuals who are not wearing a mask or face covering.

-In addition, Phase Two guidance has been expanded under NY Forward.
-However, at this time, no region has been authorized to expand their regions operations under P2.
-We are awaiting further gudiance for libraries as well as general P2 information from authorities.
+In addition, Phase Two guidance has been expanded under NY Forward (EO 202.35).
+At this time, five regions have been authorized to enter Phase 2 as of today at 1:00 p.m.
+We are awaiting further gudiance for libraries.

 Update May 28